 What is appendicitis?

-What are the symptoms?
+What are the symptoms of appendicitis?

-A sudden pain around the middle of the abdomen that moves to the lower right abdomen or a pain in the lower right abdomen (where the appendix is located) are common symptoms of appendicitis.
-Other symptoms include nausea, vomiting, loss of appetite, diarrhoea and a fever.
-A pain that becomes worse all of a sudden and spreads across the abdomen is a sign that the appendix may have burst and requires immediate medical attention.
+A sudden pain that comes and goes around the middle of the abdomen and then moves to the lower right abdomen becoming constant and severe, or a pain in the lower right abdomen (where the appendix is located), are common symptoms of appendicitis.
+Pressing on the affected area, coughing, or walking can worsen the pain.

 What causes appendicitis?

-How can it be prevented?
+How can appendicitis be prevented?

-Appendicitis can lead to the appendix rupturing, which is a very dangerous complication and it is important to prevent the condition reaching this stage.
-A ruptured appendix spreads potentially life-threatening infection.
+Appendicitis can lead to the appendix rupturing, which is a very dangerous complication, and it is important to prevent the condition reaching this stage.
+A ruptured appendix spreads potentially life-threatening infection through the abdomen.

-Peritonitis occurs when the peritoneum (tissue which lines the abdomen) becomes infected and can cause long-term problem and even death.
+Peritonitis occurs when the peritoneum (tissue which lines the abdomen) becomes infected, which can cause long-term problems, and even death.
 If you develop peritonitis, you will need surgery to remove the appendix and clean the abdominal cavity.

-What is the treatment?
+What is the treatment for appendicitis?